 For caravan park residents

-A park owner cannot ask for a bond unless there is already a written agreement, and may be penalised for breaking this law.
+A park owner cannot ask for a bond unless there is a written agreement with the resident to pay a bond.

-If you have hired the caravan separately to the site, you may have to pay two bonds: one for the owner of the caravan and one for the caravan park owner.
+If you are renting the caravan and the site, you may have to pay two bonds: one for the owner of the caravan and one for the owner of the caravan park.

 The bond for the site, or the caravan, cannot be more than the equivalent of 28 days’ rent or hire charge.